-Plaintiff is a company incorporated under French laws which derived its name from Mr. Christian Louboutin, famous designer of high end luxury products known for his signature ‘RED SOLE’ high heeled shoes.
-The plaintiff company has gained an immense international recognition for its luxury fashion products.
-It has a limited authorised distribution channel due to which India has two branches of this very luxury brand, one in Mumbai and another in Delhi.
+Plaintiff is a company incorporated under French laws which derived its name from Mr. Christian Louboutin, a famous designer of high-end luxury products known for his signature ‘RED SOLE’ high heeled shoes.
+The plaintiff company has gained immense international recognition for its luxury fashion products.
+It has a limited authorized distribution channel due to which India has two branches of this very luxury brand, one in Mumbai and another in Delhi.

-Since 1992, the plaintiff started producing all his shoes with a specific tone of red colour that became an undisputed sole identifier as plaintiff’s product and thus the ‘RED SOUL’ trademark became the signature of plaintiff.
-This distinctive nature is also recognised by trademark offices all over the world.
+Since 1992, the plaintiff started producing all his shoes with a specific tone of red color that became an undisputed sole identifier as the plaintiff’s product and thus the ‘RED SOLE’ trademark became the signature of the plaintiff.
+This distinctive nature is also recognized by trademark offices all over the world.
 The plaintiff’s trademark is internationally recognizable and has extensive usage in India.
-Further, the goodwill and renowned reputation of the ‘RED SOLE’ trademark has spilled over into India from various countries around the world and consumers were aware of this goodwill and reputation even before the plaintiff’s trademark was first formally launched in India.
+Further, the goodwill and renowned reputation of the ‘RED SOLE’ trademark has spilled over into India from various countries around the world, and consumers were aware of this goodwill and reputation even before the plaintiff’s trademark was first formally launched in India.

 Defendants are in the business of selling women’s shoes and accessories.
-The plaintiff through extensive market survey in February, 2016 learnt of the defendants’ use of the plaintiff’s ‘RED SOLE’ trademark in ladies’ shoes being sold by them in different shops as well as through online portals.
+The plaintiff through an extensive market survey in February 2016 learned of the defendants’ use of the plaintiff’s ‘RED SOLE’ trademark in ladies’ shoes being sold by them in different shops as well as through online portals.

 The plaintiff claimed for the following through their petition:

-- An order for permanent injunction against defendants, partners, offices, servants, agents, distributors, stockists and manufacturers from manufacturing, selling, advertising, directly or indirectly dealing with the goods bearing plaintiff’s registered trademark and also restraining them from using their registered trademark.
+- An order for a permanent injunction against defendants, partners, offices, servants, agents, distributors, stockists, and manufacturers from manufacturing, selling, advertising, directly or indirectly dealing with the goods bearing the plaintiff’s registered trademark and also restraining them from using their registered trademark.

-- An order to deliver all the infringing finished and unfinished materials and accessories, packaging, labels, dies, blocks, stationery and other material bearing any of the Plaintiff’s trademarks or bearing any other mark(s)/logo/device similar thereto, for erasure/destruction.
+- In order to deliver all the infringing finished and unfinished materials and accessories, packaging, labels, dies, blocks, stationery, and other material bearing any of the Plaintiff’s trademarks or bearing any other mark(s)/logo/device similar thereto, for erasure/destruction.

-- An order to render all their accounts of all sums earned by them through infringing their trademark and cost of proceedings.
+- In order to render all their accounts of all sums earned by them through infringing their trademark and cost of proceedings.

-- An order to declare the plaintiff’s trademarks as “Well-known” trademarks.
+- In order to declare the plaintiff’s trademarks as “Well-known” trademarks.

-It was held that the plaintiff’s trademarks have acquired well-known status for the following reasons:
+It was held that the plaintiff’s trademarks have acquired a well-known status for the following reasons:

-- The plaintiff is well-known luxury brand with presence in over 60 countries including India
+- The plaintiff is a well-known luxury brand with a presence in over 60 countries including India

 - The plaintiff has been using its ‘RED SOLE’ trademarks extensively and continuously since 1992